 In 2016 he finished his Master of Fine Art in Creative Writing and Literature at Stony Brook Southampton by completing his thesis, a novel entitled Body Insurance.
 When July hit, he published “In The Beginning Was Logos” at Sick Lit Magazine, his first story written since graduating.
 In early 2017 Sick Lit Magazine also published “Death Wish.”

-Currently, Judah lives on Long Island with his wife Lorien and his son Cedric, where he writes his otherworldly tales usually during any form of twilight under the stern gaze of his cat Athena and teaches English at Suffolk County Community College.
+Currently, Judah lives on Long Island with his wife Lorien, his son Cedric, and daughter Lyra where he writes his otherworldly tales usually during any form of twilight under the stern gaze of his cat Athena and teaches English at Suffolk County Community College and Five Towns College.